wurstscript/WurstScript/manual.md

 With interfaces (and modules if implicit) you can now up- and downcast any Class that implements it.
 This is especially useful for saving all instances from classes that inherit 1 interface in only 1 List/Array

+## Defender methods

+An interface can have functions with an implementation.
+This implementation is used, when a class implementing the interface does not provide an implementation of the method itself.
+Usually this is not needed but in some cases it might be necessary in order to evolve an interface without breaking its implementing classes.

 # Generics